d-morrison/IntroStatActivities/_book/13-A19-regression-simulation.md

 The response variable name is `Duration` and the explanatory variable name is `Dive_HeartRate` for these data.

-\newpage

-8. What inputs should be entered for each of the following to create the simulation to test regression slope?
+9. What inputs should be entered for each of the following to create the simulation to test regression slope?

 \vspace{.5 mm}